Voice (grammar): Passive voice in Mandarin

 Recently, more syntacticians investigated passive voice in Mandarin.
 They discovered that passive voice in Mandarin is heavily dependent on the context of the sentence rather than the grammatical forms.

-Therefore, passive voice can be marked (e.g. by the most broadly used passive marker: Bei 被 [mentioned above]) or unmarked (see the "Notional Passive" section below) in both speech and writing.
+Therefore, passive voice can be marked (e.g. by the most broadly used passive marker: bèi 被 [mentioned above]) or unmarked (see the "Notional passive" section below) in both speech and writing.
 Those sentences have a passive marker called the long passive, while the ones that do not require a passive marker are called short passive.

 Here are examples for long passive and short passive: